At some point your chinchilla will get away from you and you won’t be able to find him or her.

-Next, we will cover the hiding spots where you should begin actively looking for your chinchilla if they are currently stuck in hiding.
+Next, we will cover the hiding spots where you should begin actively looking for your chinchilla, if it is currently stuck in hiding.

-Now we need to cover some of the most common hiding spots you need to be searching if you are struggling to get your chinchilla to come to you.
+Now we need to cover some of the most common hiding spots you should be searching if you are struggling to get your chinchilla to come to you.

 Here’s a quick list for you to double-check:

-These are typically where your chinchilla will retreat to when they are scared or don’t want to come back to you nor go back in their cage.
+These are typically places to which your chinchilla will retreat when it is scared or doesn’t want to come back to you or go back into its cage.

-Outside of these recommendations, you must exercise some common sense and search areas that pertain to your room where your chinchilla is likely hiding.
+Outside of these recommendations, you need to exercise some common sense and search areas that are specific to your room where your chinchilla is likely hiding.